Laboratorio-de-Pedometria/febr-package/cran-comments.md

 This is a patch.
 It consists of a minor internal modification in all download functions as to cope with changes in data storage in the Free Brazilian Repository for Open Soil Data (___febr___) that will be implemented in the near future.
+It also includes documentation improvements.

 When tested locally -- x86_64-pc-linux-gnu --, two examples needed more that five seconds to run during an `R CMD check`.
 However, when tested on travis-ci and win-builder, these examples where run in less than five